 - A personalized fitness plan, which can help improve lung function, energy, and overall health

-- CFTR modulators - these are drugs specifically designed to target the CF gene, but are limited in applicability as they only work for specific mutations
+- CFTR modulators - these are drugs specifically designed to target the CF gene but are limited in applicability because they only work for specific mutations

 - Fertility treatments and surgical procedures can sometimes enable men with cystic fibrosis to become biological fathers

 - Boyd, C.A., et al. "New approaches to genetic therapies for cystic fibrosis."
 Journal of Cystic Fibrosis 19 (2020): S54-S59.
 This study looked at novel gene therapy approaches to cystic fibrosis treatment.
 They included viral and non-viral delivery approaches, oligonucleotide and siRNA approaches to gene silencing and splicing, and CRISPR and mRNA gene editing.
 Ultimately, cystic fibrosis is a gene defects and the researchers underscore the great promise that genetic therapy treatments might have on the lives of cystic fibrosis patients.
 Many people do not realize that there are gene editing companies, like Metagenomi, that identify and evaluate novel gene editing systems in the search for new therapeutics to treat CF.

 - Cuthbertson, L., et al. "Lung function and microbiota diversity in cystic fibrosis."
 Microbiome 8 (2020): 1-13.
 This study looked at whether microbiota diversity and lung function indicated cystic fibrosis severity.
 The researchers found that decreased microbiota diversity correlated with decreased lung function.
 They also found that CF pathogens dominated in reduced lung function cases.
 The researchers concluded that microbiota diversity and dominant bacterial species, when combined with lung function, were “informative indicators” of CF severity.